wessenstam/ts2019/veeam/veeam.rst

 Close the **Backup Browser** to unmount the backup.

-The **Backup Browser** can also be used in conjunction with the **Veeam Explorer** applications to perform application aware restores for Microsoft Active Directory, Exchange, SharePoint, SQL Server, and Oracle workloads. <Is this supported with AHV?
-I didn't see anything from a policy perspective about performing VSS snapshots, so I'm not sure how it could be supported.>
+The **Backup Browser** can also be used in conjunction with the **Veeam Explorer** applications to perform application aware restores for Microsoft Active Directory, Exchange, SharePoint, SQL Server, and Oracle workloads.

 -------------------------------------------------------------------------